lightningspirit/blog/content/blog/agile-initiative-inception/index.md

 Yes?
 No?

-**There's a strong probability that you're not feeling well** with all the struggling, deadlines, misunderstandings on basic concepts, dealignment... is that so?
+**There's a strong probability that you're not feeling well** with all the struggling, deadlines, misunderstandings on basic concepts, dealignment.
+Is that so?

-Well, that happens a lot... most of the time...
-I'd even say every time, and there's a reason why that happens: it's because you, your teammates, your Product Owner, your Engineering Manager and even all stakeholders are different people, each one with they're own baggage, conceptions, and agreement on what to develop.
+Well, that happens a lot.
+I'd even say every time, and there's a reason why that happens: it's because that you, your teammates, your Product Owner, your Engineering Manager and even all stakeholders are different people, each one with they're own baggage, conceptions, and agreement on what to develop.